jobs-at/coding-exercise-frontend/README.md

 ## A few more tips before you start

 Make sure you have started up the Laravel Development Server with `php artisan serve`.
-I recommend running `npm run watch` which automatically refreshes you frontend stuff like HTML (Blade), Vue (.vue), JS and SCSS when something changes.
+I recommend running `npm run watch` which automatically refreshes you frontend resources like HTML (Blade), Vue (.vue), JS and SCSS when something changes.
 As a result you just need to refresh your browser window and can inspect your changes.
 If some change is not reflected in the browser you may have to rerun `npm run watch` at some point but this should actually be the exception.

 The project already contains the necessary models `Job.php` and `Company.php` (you can find them in the `app` folder) with the attributes from the database.
-Behind the scenes an OR mapper (Eloquent) uses these Model classes to ease the communication with the database.
-An HTTP controller `JobController` as well as a `CompanyController` which returns the necessary data as JSON is provided as starting point.
+Behind the scenes an OR mapper ([Eloquent](https://laravel.com/docs/5.8/eloquent)) uses these Model classes to ease the communication with the database.
+An HTTP controller `JobController` as well as a `CompanyController` which returns the companies as JSON payload is provided as starting point.
 Tip: The [Laravel documentation](https://laravel.com/docs/5.8) and the [Vue.js documentation](https://vuejs.org/v2/guide/) will help you along the way as they have a very thorough documentation.

 Regarding the frontend, following things should be considered:
 * The project includes the UI toolkit [bootstrap](https://getbootstrap.com/) which might be helpful when layouting and styling your page.
 Feel free to use them if you want.
+In order to enable them, you only have to comment in the CSS file in the `index.blade.php`.
 * We do not expect a fancy UI design but keep mobile-first and responsiveness in mind when layouting the pages.

 ## How to submit